Atennop1/Atennop1/README.md

 - I sometimes make bots for fun, or for new knowledge and research
 - I love to solve problems at LeetCode (Easy and Normal) and CodeWars (4kyu and 3kyu), and I publish my solutions to [**this repo**](https://github.com/Atennop1/CodeProblemsSolutions)
 - I made my own [**library**](https://github.com/Atennop1/Relational-Databases-Via-OOP) for working with relational databases (PostgreSQL, to be more precise) in OOP style
-- I have [**meta**](https://t.me/atennopmeta) in telegram where you can find more info about me and see my posts where I write interesting things that I do
+- I have [**meta**](https://t.me/atennopmeta) in Telegram where you can find more info about me and see my posts where I write interesting things that I do

 ### More about projects:
 - I'm learning [**C++**](https://github.com/Atennop1/StephenPrataSolutions) and [**Unreal**](https://github.com/Atennop1/UnrealLearning) now